dcaldwellphd/polaRized/README.md

 #> api00   2.1449 0.2113
 ```

-Following the treatment in Stuart and Ord (1994, Ch.
-3), `svykurt`
+Following Stuart and Ord (1994, Ch.
+3), `svykurt` writes the variance
-writes the variance and fourth central moment in terms of raw moments
+and fourth central moment in terms of raw moments, then it uses
-and transforms into kurtosis via `survey::svycontrast`.
+`survey::svycontrast` to transform into kurtosis.

 ``` r
 moments <- svymean(~api00 + I(api00^2) + I(api00^3) + I(api00^4), dclus1)